Immunisations

 Breastfeeding

 Human breast milk provides all the nutrients and fluid intake a baby needs for healthy growth and development for the first six months of life.
-Breastfeeding has been linked to improved health, cognitive development and social outcomes.
+Barnet offers free infant feeding support through a range of baby clinics and drop-in support sessions across the borough.

 For breast feeding support: Email: Barnet Breastfeeding Support Service: hcp4b.bfsupportteam@nhs.net